MaterializeInc/materialize/doc/user/content/sql/patterns/top-k.md

 Suppose you want to group rows in a table by some key, then filter out all but the first _K_ elements within each group according to some ordering.
-In other databases you might use window functions.
+In other databases, you might use window functions.
 In Materialize, we recommend using a [`LATERAL` subquery](/sql/join/#lateral-subqueries).
 The general form of the query looks like this: